Snowflake-Labs/sfquickstarts/site/sfguides/src/financial-services-asset-management-snowflake/financial-services-asset-management-snowflake.md

 ## Metadata Configuration
 Duration: 2

-It is important to set the correct metadata for your Snowflake Guide.
-The metadata contains all the information required for listing and publishing your guide and includes the following:

 - **summary**: Financial Services Asset Management
   - Query 3 billion rows with small compute in 3 seconds
 - **id**: financial-services-asset-management-snowflake